hr-02/Academic-Research-Assistant/README.md

 ## Example Queries

--"Find recent papers about transformer architectures in NLP" -"What methodology was used in the paper 'Attention is All You Need'?"
+- "Find recent papers about transformer architectures in NLP"
+- "What methodology was used in the paper 'Attention is All You Need'?"
--"What are emerging trends in reinforcement learning?"
+- "What are emerging trends in reinforcement learning?"

 ## Project Structure